Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

-Unfortunately, the analysis of the weak rate turns out to be an intricate problem, even in relatively simple settings.
-For $H>\half$, \cite{bezborodov2019option} obtained a weak rate of order $H$ where the volatility follows a fractional Ornstein-Uhlenbeck process.
-Regarding rough volatility models, the rough Donsker theorem of~\cite{horvath2017functional}, with weak rate~$H$, was designed in an age when bare convergence was already an achievement, while the quantization methods developed in~\cite{bonesini2021functional} only applies to VIX derivatives.
-Regarding Euler schemes, the following table is an exhaustive literature review of the results obtained so far. { } \\ They give a positive answer to the question of the lower bound: a minimum of~$1/2$ is achieved in all these papers, even supplemented by an unexpected~$3H$ in the last two.
+Regarding rough volatility models, the rough Donsker theorem of~\cite[Theorem 2.11]{horvath2017functional}, with weak rate~$H$, was designed in an age when bare convergence was already an achievement, while the quantization method developed in~\cite{bonesini2021functional} only applies to VIX derivatives.
+Regarding the weak error rate between~\eqref{eq:EulerRVol} and~\eqref{eq:RVol}, the following table is, as far as we are aware, an exhaustive literature review of the results obtained so far. { } \\ They give a positive answer to the question of the lower bound: a minimum of~$\half$ is achieved in all these papers, even supplemented by an unexpected~$3H$ (and a logarithmic correction for~$H=\halfs$) in the last two.
 On the other hand, all of them rely one way or another on the given structure of the model (the last column) to derive explicit computations.
 Friz, Salkeld and Wagenhofer~\cite{friz2022weak} built on previous ideas by Gassiat~\cite{gassiat2022weak}, which is itself in a similar spirit as the duality approach in~\cite{clement2006duality}, to write down an explicit formula for the moments of the stochastic integral in~\eqref{eq:RVol}.
-In both cases, a precise fractional analysis is necessary to wind up with a sweet~$1/2+3H$ weak rate.
+In both cases, a precise fractional analysis is necessary to wind up with a sweet~$3H+\half$ weak rate.
+Furthermore, let us mention that the constant obtained in~\cite{friz2022weak} blows up as~$n$ goes to infinity, ruling out a polynomial approximation of more general payoffs.
+The authors also prove the optimality of this rate by providing a counterexample when~$\phi$ is cubic function~\cite[Proposition 6.1]{friz2022weak}.